gilascale/gila/README.md

 ### Non functional features

+- fix nested GCRefs in constant data
+  - the issue is we do `init_constants()` which assigns a heap allocation to each GCRef in the constant pool. the problem is it doesn't then allocate stuff inside those constants.
+  - maybe this isn't actually an issue... and we can just keep the ref to the constants? nah that wont work.
 - constant hashmap so we don't keep on generating new constants (i.e. for bools, nums and strings)
 - field constructors are wrong